JacobLinCool/dcard-internship-assignment-2024/README.md

 TL;DR: Create a simple advertisement HTTP API server using Golang.
 External libraries and tools are allowed.

+> It seems a quite fun project for me to refresh my Golang and MongoDB knowledge.

 ## Analysis

 Numbers go first.